-The cosmogenic sample preparation laboratory is located adjacent to GEOLOGY labs on the floor -1.
+The cosmogenic nuclide sample preparation lab is located adjacent to Geology labs on the floor -1.
 The room is equipped with two large fume hoods with a scrubber unit which has capacity to operate HF evaporation of a few litres at once.
-Two orbital shakers and ultrasonic bath are equipped for quartz extraction/purification processes via a series of acid cleaning.
+Two orbital shakers and ultrasonic bath are installed for quartz extraction/purification processes via a series of acid cleaning.

 The most widely used nuclides include beryllium-10 (10Be) and aluminium-26 (26Al).
 Both isotopes are produced within quartz lattice from oxygen and silicon, respectively.
 Quartz is widely available on the globe, chemically resistant, and its simple crystal structure means that production rates for 10Be and 26Al are well constrained.